Witiko/doctoral-thesis/main.md

 📖{Symbol Layout Tree (SLT)}
 📖{TF-IDF}

-In the *MIRMU-SCM* system, both the prefix and the infix notations received the best results on the train dataset.
-The prefix and infix notations received equivalent results, since they mainly differ by ordering.
+In the *MIRMU-SCM* system, both the prefix and the infix notations achieved the best results on the train dataset.
+The prefix and infix notations achieved equivalent results, since they mainly differ by ordering.
 (With TF-IDF term weighting, adding parenthesis tokens is insignificant.)
 Since the soft vector space model is insensitive to token ordering, both notations correspond to